mlswg/mls-extensions/draft-ietf-mls-extensions.md

 separates application usage from MLS usage, and application components' usage from each other:

-- Signing operations are tagged so that signatures will only verify in the context of a given component.
+- Public-key encryption operations are tagged so that encrypted data will only decrypt in the context of a given component.

-- Public-key encryption operations are similarly tagged so that encrypted data will only decrypt in the context of a given component.
+- Signing operations are similarly tagged so that signatures will only verify in the context of a given component.

+- Exported values include an identifier for the component to which they are being exported, so that different components will get different exported values.

 - Pre-shared keys are identified as originating from a specific component, so that differnet components' contributions to the MLS key schedule will not collide.

-- Exported values include an identifier for the component to which they are being exported, so that different components will get different exported values.

-- The content of application messages (`application_data`) can be identified with media types.

 - Additional Authenticated Data (AAD) can be domain separated by component.

+Similarly, the content of application messages (`application_data`) can be distinguished and routed to different parts of an application according to the media type of that content using the content negotiation mechanism defined in {{content-advertisement}}.

 We also define new general mechanisms that allow applications to take advantage of the extensibility mechanisms of MLS without having to define extensions